Using technology at Aber

 Artificial Intelligence (AI)

-This Library Guide will focus on Generative AI.
-We will examine how students can effectively employ it to maximize their library experience.
+The following Library Guide will focus on Generative Artificial Intelligence (AI) and examines how students can effectively employ it to maximise their library experience.
 The guide will also address the limitations as well as the ethical considerations associated with its use.

 Aspire - reading lists